 - Autistic Women and Nonbinary Network (AWN) is a nonprofit organization with news, webinars, and other helpful resources to educate people on autism research and empower Autistic people of marginalized identities.

 - Autistic Inclusive Meets (AIM) is a nonprofit organization created by Autistic adults to provide support and education to the general public to promote acceptance of Autistic individuals.

 - Embrace Autism is another fantastic resource run by an Autistic psychotherapist, Dr. Natalie Engelbrecht, and Autistic psychology student (as of Dec.
-2021) Martin Silvertant.
+2021) Eva Silvertant.

 Aside from that, another great place to get information about autism is from Autistic individuals themselves.
 There are many incredible Autistic self-advocates on social media that provide insightful information about their lives as Autistic adults.
 Some of the accounts that come to mind (on Instagram) include:

 You should never trust any information that comes from (or is in any way endorsed by) Autism Speaks (A$).

 Autism Speaks is an extremely harmful for-profit organization that aims to spread fear and misinformation regarding autism, lobby for a “cure” that Autistic people don’t want, further stigmatize an already misunderstood disorder, and line their own pockets with profits they receive from donations.
 They have an outdated understanding of what autism even is, and almost everything they post is deliberately misleading.
 Additionally, some of the propaganda they have released in the past (like the “I am Autism” film) has been so damaging that the Autistic community has labeled Autism Speaks as a hate group.

 Unfortunately, there are many more bad organizations like A$ than there are good ones, and it’s not always easy to tell if you can trust a resource that you’ve found.
 Here are some ways you can help determine if a website or resource is helpful or damaging: